mindspore-ai/docs/tutorials/experts/source_en/debug/dump.md

 [![View Source On Gitee](https://mindspore-website.obs.cn-north-4.myhuaweicloud.com/website-images/master/resource/_static/logo_source_en.svg)](https://gitee.com/mindspore/docs/blob/master/tutorials/experts/source_en/debug/dump.md)

-## Overview

 The input and output of the operator can be saved for debugging through the data dump when the training result deviates from the expectation.

 - For dynamic graph mode, the forward process can utilize Python's native execution capabilities, allowing users to view and record the corresponding inputs and outputs during the execution of the network script.
 The JIT and backward processes, which are part of graph compilation, can use synchronous dump functionality to save the input and output data of operators to disk files.

 - For the static graph mode, MindSpore provides the Dump function to save the graph and the input and output data of the operator during model training to a disk file.

-### Debugging Process

-Using dump to help debugging is divided into two steps: 1.
-Data preparation; 2.
-Data analysis.

-#### Data Preparation

-The data preparation phase uses synchronous Dump or asynchronous Dump to generate Dump data.
-See [Synchronous Dump Step](#synchronous-dump-step) and [Asynchronous Dump Step](#asynchronous-dump-step) for details.

-When preparing data, you can refer to the following best practices:

-1. Set the `iteration` parameter to save only the data of the iteration with the problem and the previous iteration.
-For example, if the problem to be analyzed will appear in the 10th iteration (counting from 1), you can set it as follows: `"iteration": "8 | 9"`.
-Note that the `iteration` parameter evaluates iterations from 0.
-Saving the data of the above two iterations can help problem analysis under most scenarios.
-2. After the iteration with problems is completed, it is recommended that you use [run_context.request_stop()](https://www.mindspore.cn/docs/en/master/api_python/train/mindspore.train.RunContext.html#mindspore.train.RunContext.request_stop) or other methods to stop the training in advance.

-#### Data Analysis

-If you have installed MindSpore Insight, you can use offline debugger of MindSpore Insight to analyze it.
-It only supports analyzing data saved by e2e_dump currently.

-If MindSpore Insight is not installed, you need to analyze the data through the following steps.

-1. Find the corresponding operator from the script.

-    The Dump function needs to use the IR file of the final execution graph (The IR file contains the full name of the operator, and the dependency of the operator on the input and output of the computational graph, and also contains the trace information from the operator to the corresponding script code).
-The IR file can be viewed with the `vi` command.
-For the configuration of the Dump function, see [Synchronous Dump Step](#synchronous-dump-step) and [Asynchronous Dump Step](#asynchronous-dump-step).
-For the directory structure of the Dump output, see [Synchronous Dump Data Object Directory](#synchronous-dump-data-object-directory) and [Asynchronous Dump Data Object Directory](#asynchronous-dump-data-object-directory).
-Then find the operator corresponding to the code in the script through the graph file, and refer to [Synchronous Dump Data Analysis Sample](#synchronous-dump-data-analysis-sample) and [Asynchronous Dump Data Analysis Sample](#asynchronous-dump-data-analysis-sample).

-2. From operator to Dump data.

-    After understanding the mapping relationship between the script and the operator, you can determine the name of the operator you want to analyze and find the dump file corresponding to the operator.
-Please refer to [Synchronous Dump Data Object Directory](#synchronous-dump-data-object-directory) and [Asynchronous Dump Data Object Directory](#asynchronous-dump-data-object-directory).

-3. Analyze Dump data.

-    By analyzing Dump data, it can be compared with other third-party frameworks.
-For the synchronous Dump data format, please refer to [Introduction to Synchronous Dump Data File](#introduction-to-synchronous-dump-data-file).
-For the asynchronous Dump data format, please refer to [Introduction to Asynchronous Dump Data File](#introduction-to-asynchronous-dump-data-file).

-### Applicable Scene

-1. Analysis of static graph operator results.

-   Through the IR diagram obtained by the Dump function(Only e2e_dump support saving IR diagram), you can understand the mapping relationship between the script code and the execution operator (for details, see [MindSpore IR Introduction](https://www.mindspore.cn/tutorials/en/master/advanced/error_analysis/mindir.html#overview)).
-Combining the input and output data of the execution operator, it is possible to analyze possible overflow, gradient explosion and disappearance during the training process, and backtrack to the code that may have problems in the script.

-2. Analysis of the feature map.

-   Analyze the information of the feature map by obtaining the output data of the layer.

-3. Model migration.

-   In the scenario of migrating a model from a third-party framework (TensorFlow and PyTorch) to MindSpore, by comparing the output data of  operator at the same position, analyzing whether the training results of the third-party framework and MindSpore for the same model are close enough to locate the model precision issues.

-## Dump Introduction

 MindSpore provides two Dump modes:

 - Synchronous Dump: After the operator is dispatched, the Host side performs stream synchronization, initiates data copying from the Device side, and saves it to a file.
 - Asynchronous Dump: Specifically developed for Ascend.
 After the operator execution is completed, the Device side actively initiates data dumping to disk.

-Different modes require different configuration files, and the generated data formats also differ:
+> Different modes require different configuration files, and the generated data formats also differ:
+>

-- For GPU/CPU backends and Ascend backend with compilation levels O0/O1, it is recommended to use [synchronous dump](#synchronous-dump).
+> - For GPU/CPU backends and Ascend backend with compilation levels O0/O1, it is recommended to use [synchronous dump](#synchronous-dump).
 For details, refer to [synchronous dump step](#synchronous-dump-step).
 For Ascend backend with compilation level O2, it is recommended to use [asynchronous dump](#asynchronous-dump).
 For details, refer to [asynchronous dump step](#asynchronous-dump-step).
-- Currently, Dump does not support heterogeneous training.
+> - Currently, Dump does not support heterogeneous training.
 If Dump is enabled in a heterogeneous training scenario, the generated Dump data object directory may not match the expected directory structure.

 The support for Synchronous Dump on Ascend backend is shown in the table below (GPU/CPU backend refers to the `O0/O1`)